Donald Leroy Evans

-Donald Leroy Evans (July 5, 1957 – January 5, 1999) was an American serial killer who murdered at least three people from 1985 to 1991.
+Donald Leroy Evans (July 5, 1957 – January 5, 1999) was an American serial killer and Neo-Nazi who murdered at least three people from 1985 to 1991.
 He was known for confessing to killing victims at parks and rest areas across more than twenty U.S. states.

 Crimes

 Born in Michigan, Evans was convicted of his first crime in Galveston, Texas, for the rape of a local woman in 1986.
 He was sentenced to fifteen years in prison, but served only five.
 After his parole in 1991, he returned to Galveston and took work as a desk clerk in a motel, but was discharged after parole officials "objected to a convicted sex offender working in a motel setting."

-Evans was arrested while he was employed aboard a fishing boat, for the murder of the 10-year-old girl that he had raped and kidnapped.
 He eventually faced a new arrest warrant when a former girlfriend filed a complaint to police about threats of violence.
 Evans stayed ahead of law enforcement officials briefly by stealing a car and fleeing to Mississippi.
 He tried to remain inconspicuous in the Gulfport area, but soon committed the crime for which he would receive the death penalty: the rape and murder of 10-year-old Beatrice Louise Routh on August 1, 1991.

 Evans seized the homeless girl from a Gulfport park and sexually assaulted her, before strangling her to death and dumping her corpse in a rural area.
 At trial, the medical examiner testified that the girl "was conscious, and could feel pain" throughout her day-long ordeal.
-Arrested soon afterward, Evans confessed to abducting the girl, and he was remanded to a federal prison in Colorado on kidnapping charges.
+Evans was arrested while he was employed on a fishing boat for the murder, confessed to abducting the girl, and was remanded to a federal prison in Colorado on kidnapping charges.
 On August 16, 1993, a jury trial in Mississippi convicted Evans of sexual battery and murder.
 Three days later, the jury sentenced him to death.